wtfloltk/perfect_dark_ctr/README.md

 Support for one controller, two-stick configurations are enabled for 1.2.

+Note that the mouse only controls player 1.

+Controls can be rebound in `pd.ini`.
+Default control scheme is as follows:

 | Action           | Keyboard and mouse   | Xbox pad            | N64 pad              |
 | -                | -                    | -                   | -                    |